dmayerdesign/funk/IMPLEMENTING.md

 This project is set up to support 2 cloud projects: one for the `development` configuration, and one for the `production` configuration.
 (The "local" configuration found in `local.ts` uses the `development` configuration with a few modifications).
-These instructions apply to any configuration, so replace ${CONFIGURATION} with either `development` or `production`.
+When following these instructions, replace `{CONFIGURATION}` with either `development` or `production`.

 ## Configure core plugins

 ### Infrastructure

-1. Create a Firebase project named `funk-${CONFIGURATION}`.
+1. Create a Firebase project named `funk-{CONFIGURATION}`.
 2. Enable Functions and Firestore.
-3. Create a “web” app within the project and add its configuration to `configuration/local.ts` and `configuration/${CONFIGURATION}.ts`.
+3. Create a “web” app within the project and add its configuration to `configuration/{CONFIGURATION}.ts`.
     * Set the “Public-facing name” for the project (this shows up in the email verification email and other user-facing places).
     * Set the support email address for the project.
 4. Generate a private key for the root service account and save it to your machine.
-Save the path to the private key file in the PATH_TO_OWNER_CREDENTIALS_JSON variable in `${CONFIGURATION}.env`.
+Save the path to the private key file in the PATH_TO_OWNER_CREDENTIALS_JSON variable in `{CONFIGURATION}.env`.
 5. Generate a private key for the "App Engine Default" service account and save it to your machine.
-Save the path to the private key file in the PATH_TO_APPLICATION_CREDENTIALS_JSON variable in `${CONFIGURATION}.env`.
+Save the path to the private key file in the PATH_TO_APPLICATION_CREDENTIALS_JSON variable in `{CONFIGURATION}.env`.

-### Mobile

-1. Edit `capacitor.config.json`.

 ### Authentication